Two-timescale Extragradient for Finding Local Minimax Points: On the necessary condition of local minimax points

-\begin{remark} The additional condition on $h$ in Proposition~\ref{prop:SONC} slightly limits the choice of $h$, which determines the size of the set we take the maximum over in Definition~\ref{def:minimax}.
-Hence, imposing this condition on $h$ can be interpreted as restricting the local minimax points we are interested in or alternatively, refining the definition of local minimax points itself.
-Note, however, that such refined definition is yet much broader than the definition of strict local minimax points.
+\begin{rmk} The additional condition on $h$ in Proposition~\ref{prop:SONC} slightly limits the choice of $h$, which determines the size of the set we take the maximum over in Definition~\ref{def:minimax}.
+Hence, this can be interpreted as restricting the local minimax points we are interested in, or alternatively, refining the definition of local minimax points itself; {\it c.f.,} \citep{ma:23:clo}.
+Note, however, that such refined definition is yet much broader than the definition of strict local minimax points. \end{rmk}